flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 )
 ```

-The results show that the forecasts are reasonably in line with the historical data.
+The results show that the forecasts are closely aligned with the actual data,
+demonstrating the model’s ability to generalize effectively in a zero-shot setting.
+Despite a holiday occurring on the last Friday of the context window,
+the model produces accurate forecasts for the subsequent Sunday
+and correctly anticipates an increase in energy demand on the following Monday

 <image src="https://clickhouse-aws-ml-blog.s3.eu-west-2.amazonaws.com/chronos_bedrock/chronos_bedrock_zero_shot_forecasts.png" style="width:90%">
 </image>